Chart Color Schemes

 An assessment of population growth drivers in Speers Point reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of Speers Point, as estimated based on analysis of ABS updates and validated new addresses by AreaSearch, is around 4,142 as of Nov 2025.
-This reflects a growth of 742 people (21.8%) since the 2021 Census, which reported a population of 3,400.
-The current population is inferred from the resident population estimate of 4,100 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, along with an additional 111 validated new addresses since the Census date.
-This results in a density ratio of 1,353 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The suburb's population growth of 21.8% since the 2021 census exceeded that of the SA3 area (2.9%) and the non-metro area, marking it as a growth leader in the region.
-Interstate migration contributed approximately 62.0% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.
+As of Nov 2025, the estimated population for the Speers Point statistical area (Lv2) is around 3,936.
+This reflects a growth of 536 people since the 2021 Census, which reported a population of 3,400.
+The increase was inferred from AreaSearch's estimation of resident population at 3,729 based on ERP data release by ABS in June 2024 and validation of 111 new addresses since the Census date.
+This results in a density ratio of 1,286 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Speers Point's growth of 15.8% since the 2021 census exceeded that of its SA3 area (4.0%) and non-metro areas, indicating it as a growth leader in the region.
+Interstate migration contributed approximately 62.0% to overall population gains during recent periods, with all drivers being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 using 2021 as the base year are used.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb is expected to increase by 541 persons to 2041, reflecting a reduction of 1.6% in total over the 17-year period.
+According to demographic trends and aggregated SA2-level projections, the Speers Point (SA2) is expected to increase by 546 persons by 2041, reflecting a gain of 3.7% over the 17-year period.

 Frequently Asked Questions - Population